Isdera: History

-Eberhard Schulz in order to seek a job at one of the automotive companies of Germany built his own car in the garage of his home in 1969 called the Erator GTE.
-He drove the car to Porsche's and Mercedes-Benz's headquarters and was subsequently offered a job at Porsche in the design department in 1970.
-In 1978, Schultz left Porsche and joined the b&b company where he would go on to design the Mercedes-Benz CW311 concept which was touted as the successor to the Mercedes-Benz 300SL.
-The concept was built and promoted by b&b and had Mercedes badging after approval from the manufacturer.
+In order to seek a job at one of the automotive companies of Germany, Eberhard Schulz built his own car in the garage of his home in 1969 called the Erator GTE.
+He drove the Ford GT40 like car to Porsche's and Mercedes-Benz's headquarters and was subsequently offered a job at Porsche in the design department in 1970.
+With Zuffenhausen planning no successor to the 911, instead going with front engine 928 and 924, in 1978, Schultz left Porsche and joined bb-Auto of Rainer Buchmann where he would go on to design the Mercedes-Benz CW311 concept which was touted as the successor to the Mercedes-Benz 300SL.
+The concept was built and promoted by bb and had, somewhat illegal, Mercedes badging.
+After positive coverage in magazines that took limelight away from the new BMW M1, the badging gained approval from Mercedes.

 Isdera was founded in 1982 in Leonberg, Germany with the intent to put the CW311 into production after a deal with Mercedes-Benz.
 Its first car, called the Spyder which was an open top sports car based on the CW311, was presented in the same year.
-The Spyder was powered by a modified Mercedes-Benz Inline-4 engine generating 185 PS.
+The Spyder was powered by a modified Mercedes-Benz engine generating 185 PS.
 A new variant having an uprated 3.0-litre Inline-6 engine was introduced in 1987.
 The Spyder was renamed as the Spyder 033i and the Spyder 036i to indicate the difference between the offered engines and the use of electronic fuel injection in the engines (with the "i" designation).

 The CW311 would finally see production in 1984 as the Imperator 108i.
 The Imperator 108i was offered with a choice of Mercedes-Benz V8 engines having different displacements, ranging from 5.0-litres to 6.0-litres.
-Some engines were also tuned by AMG.
 The car received a facelift in 1991 which added changes in ventilation to improve cooling, some visual changes and changes to the exhaust system to pass stringent safety tests.
 A total of 30 Imperator 108is would be made before production ended in 1993.

-In 1993, Isdera designed the Commendatore 112i, which was to be a successor to the Imperator 108i.
-It had many advanced and unique features at the time such as two sets of gull-wing doors, a velocity-sensitive electronic chassis that lowers the car at high speeds, and an automatic air brake.
-The Commendatore 112i could accelerate from 0 to 97 km/h in 4.0 seconds, and had a top speed of 342 km/h.
-The car had a mid-mounted Mercedes-Benz 6.0 L V12 engine generating 408 PS and a 6-speed manual transmission.
+In 1993, Isdera introduced the Commendatore 112i.
+It had many advanced and unique features at the time such as two sets of gull-wing doors, and an automatic air brake.
+The Commendatore 112i could accelerate from 0 to 100 km/h in 4.0 seconds, and had a top speed of 342 km/h.
+The car had a mid-mounted Mercedes-Benz 6.0L V12 engine generating 408 PS and a 6-speed manual transmission.
 The car weighed 1450 kg.
 The 112i was featured in the 1997 video game Need for Speed II.